You can protect yourself and your future family from the Zika virus

 Our Austin fertility specialists believe in being proactive about all aspects of health, including Zika virus prevention.
 The following are recommendations for women who are pregnant right now or who are trying to get pregnant.

 - Follow texaszika.org for up-to-date information about transmission in Texas.
-As of June 2017, there were 14 Zika cases reported in Texas; one in Bexar County and one in Brazos County.
+As of June 2017, there were 14 Zika cases in Texas; one in Bexar County and one in Brazos County.

 - Avoid mosquito bites and practice safe sex to avoid virus transmission.
 This means using a condom every time – even during pregnancy – if you are at high risk for contracting Zika.